papsti/macpan-workshop/companion-materials_mli.md

 series of reported cases that is expected by the model.
 Keep reading to find out specifically how this is done.

+MLi: Explain what convolutions are vs a shift in data or whatever people do to handle reporting delays.

 ![](figures/convolution-series-1.png)<!-- -->

 Now we can now compare the observed and expected reported cases in a